 The proposal for Leisure is to fund the cost of the National Living wage increase of £0.100m but to otherwise cash limit the PLT contract.
 Whilst this insulates PBC from some costs it passes some financial risk to PLT to manage other pay and supplies and services costs which are also significant.
-PLT are looking to manage this risk via an increase is fees and charges whilst managing costs. (this excludes energy costs which are being supported by PBC).
+PLT are also experiencing additional repairs and maintenance costs associated with running the ageing building.
+PLT are looking to manage this risk via an increase is fees and charges whilst managing costs (this excludes energy costs which are being supported by PBC).
+Leisure Centres remain the Council's biggest carbon generator.

-Transfer of Capital Budgets to Revenue
+• Transfer of Capital Budgets to Revenue